Peter Pirsch and Sons: History

 The first cab forward model came in 1961 with a flat-fronted cab which is still used today.
 Conventionals and cab-forwards were made through the 1960s with little change, and Pirsch were also offering their specialties on other chassis such as Ford and Mack CF. Very few conventionals were made after 1970, and current production centers on rigid and articulated cab-forward units, mostly with diesel engines.

 Pirsch's company was very successful from the 1920s through the 1980s.
 The Memphis, Tennessee Fire Department and the Washington DC Fire Department were both particularly loyal customers of Pirsch fire trucks.
 By the late 1980s, the company built around 100 trucks a year and conducted around $10 million a year in business.

-Pirsch and Sons supplied many of the fire trucks sold throughout the State of Georgia from 1950 until 1980, with their first regional distributor being the Harold Hancock Company of Atlanta, followed by the Charles L. McLarty Company of Decatur, GA.
-Atlanta Georgia, and surrounding cities and towns bought dozens of Pirsch trucks supplied by these two local businesses.
+Pirsch and Sons supplied many of the fire trucks sold throughout the state of Georgia from 1950 until 1980, with their first regional distributor being the Harold Hancock Company of Atlanta, followed by the Charles L. McLarty Company of Decatur, Georgia.
+Atlanta, Georgia and surrounding cities and towns bought dozens of Pirsch trucks supplied by these two local businesses.

 Pirsch and Sons discontinued production of their trucks in the early 1980s after reorganization of the company due to rising costs and increased competition in the narrow fire truck market.
 The last truck coming off the line in 1987.
 At the time of its closure, Peter Pirsch & Sons was the oldest privately owned fire truck manufacturer in the United States.
-The last custom Fire Engine built under the Pirsch name was delivered to, and is currently owned by the Osceola, AR VFD (1987).
+The last custom fire engine built under the Pirsch name was delivered to, and is currently owned by the Osceola, Arkansas Volunteer Fire Department.
+(1987).